Reasoning: CS Lewis' Argument for Christianity

 We can formalise Lewis' argument like this:

-- Lewis cannot imagine how we can reason unless we were designed by God
+• Lewis cannot imagine how we can reason unless we were designed by God

-- We can reason
+• We can reason

-- Therefore we were designed by God
+• Therefore we were designed by God

 Personally, I think his reasoning is flawed.
 A lack of knowledge or understanding is a very poor start to an argument.
 This is an argument from ignorance.
 We do not know, therefore I get to insert my pet theory as the default.

 The reality is that we trust our reasoning because it is so successful.
 We learn to reason from a very early age.
-Babies reason that a ball put in a box will still be there when he looks in the box again. he has reasoned that the ball should still be there, and experience has taught him that reasoning works.
+Babies reason that a ball put in a box will still be there when he looks in the box again.
+He has reasoned that the ball should still be there, and experience has taught him that reasoning works.

 Lewis, however, has this all backwards.
 In Lewis' world, he starts from God existing.
 As God exists, says Lewis, then I can be sure my reasoning is sound.

 It could be argued that both arguments are circular.
 This is a fundamental problem.
 If you are using reasoning to prove that reasoning is sound, there is some circularity present.
+He is assuming his reasoning is good; perhaps it is not, and that is why he mistakenly believes in God.

 However, Lewis' argument is further flawed because it makes two assumptions.
 He is assuming God exists and he is assuming that if there is a God he would make us capable of reasoning.
 Why should we believe either is true?
-Indeed, this quote comes from a book where Lewis is trying to show the Christian God exists, and to do that, he is obliged to assume that the Christian God exists!
+This quote comes from a book where Lewis is trying to show the Christian God exists, and to do that, he is obliged to assume that the Christian God exists!

 Comments